 Become a teacher in South Carolina

-According to the National Center for Education Statistics, North Carolina has 1,228 public elementary and secondary schools.
+According to the National Center for Education Statistics, South Carolina has 1,228 public elementary and secondary schools.
 There is diversity among the student population, with African American students accounting for about a third of the student population, as well as a significant number of Hispanic students.
 Almost half of the students qualify for free lunches, and about a seventh have Individualized Education Plans.
 School expenditures are lower than the national average, and pupil-to-teacher ratios are slightly higher, with the average class size around 16 students.
 Fourth and eighth grade reading, writing, science and math scores are slightly lower than the national average.
 Starting teachers make about $37,150, and the average salary is $47,050.
 Teachers have about 15 weeks of vacation a year and are eligible for tenure after two years of service.
 South Carolina does not have a high need for new teachers, except in critical content and geographical areas.
 The state offers loan forgiveness incentives for teachers in high-need schools and subject areas.
 Teacher shortage areas identified by the U.S. Department of Education include agriculture, art, business education, family/consumer science, foreign language, health, media specialist, middle level education (language arts, math, science, social studies), secondary education (English, math, science), special education and theater.

 Student to Teacher Ratio